-We believe that the Century Metals' transaction with Reyna Silver Corp. has great potential and is well timed in silver's price cycle.
-Recently the silver-to-gold price ratio has been high compared to historical metrics.
-The commodity price of silver is expected to catch up with that of gold, providing potentially a significant price upside.
-Quality silver properties are scarce globally.
-Mexico is the world's largest primary silver producer, and home to several major silver mines.
+We believe Century Metals transaction with Reyna Silver Corp. has great potential and is well timed in the silver price cycle.
+Recently the gold-to-silver price ratio has been high compared to historical metrics and the price of silver is already trending upward and is expected to catch up with that of gold, providing potentially a significant price upside.
+Quality silver properties are scarce globally and Mexico is the world's largest primary silver producer, and home to several major silver mines.
 MAG Silver retains an interest in Reyna Silver Corp. and is a successful billion-dollar market capitalization company who have their flagship Juanicipio JV mine project in Mexico under development.
 MAG Silver will be a great strategic partner for Reyna Silver Corp., assisting in the advancement of both Guigui and Batopilas silver properties.